fbailly/f-bailly.github.io/README.md

 ## Credits

-The overall design and open-sourcing the script is inspired by [Jon Barron's awesome template](https://jonbarron.info/) and some functionality is inspired by [Andreas Geiger's cool website](https://cvlibs.net)!
+The overall design is taken from by [Michael Niemeyer's  template](https://github.com/m-niemeyer).